 To change this, you can go to the Settings tab and change Who can unlock from All Users to Individual users.
 Then, only the users you specify have the ability to unlock.
 Other users will not be able to unlock and make restricted changes.

 Once you specify Doc Admins here, other users will not be able to:

 - Unlock locked pages

 By default, everyone can see the unlock button icon on the right of toolbar.
 Only those with permission to unlock the doc will be able to click the icon to make changes.

-The section will stay unlocked until you navigate to another section, or click again to re-lock.
+The page will stay unlocked until you navigate to another page, or click again to re-lock.
 It will remain locked for other users.